Jostaberry

 Flowering: beginning of April for 30 days

-Fruiting: middle of Jun for 30 days
+Harvest: middle of July for 30 days

 Seed Start: beginning of July